Jared-Glenn/Lastborn/README.md

 - The snail-frogs are also in trouble from the pluckers.
 - Pluckers are growing their numbers and pushing south toward New Dometius.
 - Something with Eighth of the West.
 Maybe he threatens to strengthen the curse of Croatova to wipe out all kin.
 Then it can focus on a conflict trying to avoid that.
 This could also create issues with hokflatzuls or the Host Kings, leading to the duskmott campaign.
+- A duskmott campaign could be either working FOR the host kings or fighting AGAINST them.

 Brainstorm: